Kristina01111000/Drws_site/README.md

 	- this will be partially fixed by the constant contact email chain

-maybe check ssl? it looks like it doesn't work in chrome
+maybe check ssl? it looks like it doesn't work in chrome -> server test says its ok, grade: a